 The main issue with Wildcarding in Gameweek 30 is the logistics of fixture rescheduling.

-Any Premier League matches that are postponed in BGW34 will need to be rescheduled, which is likely to cause Double Gameweeks.
+Those three Premier League matches will need to be rescheduled, which could result in Double Gameweeks.

-Crucially, there are just over 48 hours between the end of the last FA Cup quarter-final on 30 March and the Gameweek 30 deadline, at 18:15 BST on Tuesday 1 April
+Crucially, there are just over 48 hours between the end of the last FA Cup quarter-final and the Gameweek 30 deadline, at 18:15 BST on Tuesday 1 April.

-So although managers will at least know the results of the FA Cup quarter-finals at that point - and will therefore know which teams will blank in BGW34 - it remains to be seen whether the matches postponed from BGW34 will be given new dates in that two-day window.
+So although managers now at least know the clubs who have progressed to the FA Cup semi-finals, it remains to be seen whether the matches postponed from BGW34 will be given new dates BEFORE Tuesday's deadline.

 That information will be crucial to your planning as it is also likely to determine when the final Double Gameweeks of 2024/25 fall.